Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Cubic Lattice

-We aim to determine the phase-transition temperature on the 3D cubic lattice by analyzing the spontaneous magnetization.
-The spontaneous magnetization is calculated in the bulk.
-The necessity to suppress boundary effects is thus crucial in evaluating the correct phase transition in the thermodynamic limits $j\to\infty$.
+The phase transition is studied by analyzing the spontaneous magnetization, which is calculated in the bulk.
+The necessity to suppress boundary effects is thus crucial in evaluating the correct phase transition in the thermodynamic limit $j\to\infty$.
 The CTMRG algorithm enables us to neglect boundary effects when evaluating mean values in the lattice center.

 The spontaneous magnetization measures the expectation value $\langle \sigma_c \rangle$ in the central lattice spin, where the boundary effects are completely suppressed in the thermodynamic limit,